MicrosoftDocs/dynamics-365-customer-engagement/ce/sales-enterprise/create-marketing-list-using-app-marketing-sales.md

    > 'The form is missing the following elements: 'query', 'membertype', 'accountsUCI', 'contactsUCI', 'leadsUCI', 'dynamic_accounts', 'dynamic_contacts', 'dynamic_leads'.
 Functionalities will be affected.

 The elements listed in the message are needed to populate the members list which is included in the default form.
-If your custom form does not display the members list then the message can be safely ignored.
+If your custom form does not display the Members List then the message can be safely ignored.

 ### See also
  [Get started with in-app marketing](../sales-enterprise/get-started-app-marketing-sales.md)